Wednesday, April 24, 2013

 the 2013 revolutionists followed the historical trail and approached the memorial site.

-Many heads with more or less gray hair constrain the view.
+Many heads with varying amounts of gray hair limit the view.
 The guy in front is rapping the Revolution.
 To his right, you can see the by-now mossy memorial stone.
-The gentleman holding the mike and the people in the back with their black-red-golden ribbons are the organizers of the memorial march.
+The gentleman holding the mike and the people in the back with their black, red, and golden ribbons are the organizers of the memorial march.

 To the left, the man with the tie is Freiburg's Social-Democrat MP Gernot Ehrler (whom you met in an earlier blog).
 He, too, said a few words about the historical implications of the aborted fight for freedom and democracy in 1848.
 The upcoming federal election in September oblige.
-According to Gernot Erler, the word combination social and democracy was first used, and its meaning was explained in Der Festungs-Bote No 10 (Newspaper of Fort Rastatt), published July 18, 1849.
+According to Gernot Erler, the word combination "social" and "democracy" was first used, and its meaning was explained in Der Festungs-Bote No. 10 (Newspaper of Fort Rastatt), published on July 18, 1849.

 Some participants wore historical-looking outfits ...